AIBN research leaders

 Research: Clay nanomaterials for drug delivery and vaccines

-Associate Professor Zhi Ping (Gordon) Xu is an Australian Research Council (ARC) Future Fellow (2013-2016).
+Professor Zhi Ping (Gordon) Xu is an Australian Research Council (ARC) Future Fellow (2013-2016).
 Since 2004, He has received a number of fellowships and awards, including an ARC Australian Postdoctoral Fellowship (2005-2007), ARC Australian Research Fellowship (2008-2012), and UQ Foundation’s Research Excellence Award (2009).
-Associate Professor Xu and his colleagues have received funding from the ARC and National Health and Medical Research Council (NHMRC) totalling more than $5 million.
-Associate Professor Xu is an ARC and NHMRC referee.
+Professor Xu and his colleagues have received funding from the ARC and National Health and Medical Research Council (NHMRC) totalling more than $5 million.
+Professor Xu is an ARC and NHMRC referee.

 Gu Z, Rolfe BE, Xu ZP, Campbell JH, Lu GQ, Thomas AC.
 (2012) Antibody-targeted drug delivery to injured arteries using layered double hydroxide nanoparticles.
 Adv Healthcare Mater 1, 669-673.